 The answer is quite straightforward: There is a false consensus is that you can raise healthy kids without attending to the fundamentals.
 In essence, you can cheat on the basics of life.
 We have been given permission to assume that we can parent this way, and things will work out well.

 In reality, if we do want those happy, thriving children…this is a lie.
 We must confront these cheats and make a choice.
-I know this sounds a bit harsh, but these cheats will leave you with lots of wasted effort and frustrated results.
+I know this sounds a bit harsh, but these cheats will leave you with lots of wasted effort and frustrating results.
 So, let’s explore:

 Cheat #1: Spoil them while they are young.
 It’s okay.